What to Do When Your Child May Have a Broken Nose

 How to Stop a Nosebleed in a Child

-First, have your child sit down and hold his head straight and lean slightly forward.
-Don't lie down as this will cause blood to run down the throat and can cause nausea and vomiting.
-Place gauze or tissues on the nose and gently pinch the nostrils closed with minimal pressure.
-Replace the tissues as many times as needed until bleeding stops.
-Applying an ice pack to the lower forehead can also help.
-After the nosebleed has stopped, have the child remain seated and rest to prevent bleeding from starting up again.
+- After the nosebleed has stopped, your child should remain seated to prevent the bleeding from starting up again.
 It's a great time to watch a movie for a while and settle down.
-Do not clean out the nostrils for several hours or it may dislodge blood clots and cause bleeding to return.
+Do not clean out the nostrils for several hours as this may dislodge blood clots and cause bleeding to return.

 - Tenderness in the facial area surrounding the nose

 - Crunching or creaking noise when touching nose

 When to Go to the Doctor for a Nose Injury

 "Typically broken noses can be set, if needed, 3-5 days after the fracture when the swelling has decreased," says Dr. Finlay-Morreale.